top of page

 · Motivation is when your dreams put on work clothes.

-Woman sitting on the wall by the beach writing on her laptop.
+Woman sitting on the wall by the beach writing on her laptop with quote text: Either write something worth reading or do something worth writing.

 Brendon Burchard: 1977 –